Lucku/aws-bootstrap-cicd/README.md

 # Bootstrap CI/CD Resources

-Terraform files for bootstrapping a complete development environment in AWS, consisting a source code repository, build step, resource deployment via Terraform and a CI/CD pipeline that glues everything together.
+Terraform files for bootstrapping a complete development environment in AWS, including a source code repository, build step, resource deployment via Terraform and a CI/CD pipeline that glues everything together.
 The pipeline looks as follows:

-`(Source) -> (Build) -> (TerraformPlan -> TerraformApply)`
+`(Source) -> (Build) -> (TerraformPlan -> Manual Approval -> TerraformApply)`

-## Requisites
+## Prerequisites

-An AWS User privileged to perform the deployment of the resources via Terraform.
+An AWS User privileged to perform the deployment of this repo's resources via (a local-running) Terraform.

 ## Usage